 Associate Professor Sandra Rierson (Legal Writing I) clerked for the Honorable Richard A. Gadbois, in the U.S. District Court in Los Angeles and subsequently practiced law with Quinn Emanuel Urquhart Oliver & Hedges, also in Los Angeles, where she became a partner in 1998.

-Associate Professor Leah Christensen (Legal Writing I) clerked for Justice William A. Bablitch of the Wisconsin Supreme Court.
+Assistant Dean of Academic Success and Bar Preparation Leah Christensen (Legal Writing I) clerked for Justice William A. Bablitch of the Wisconsin Supreme Court.
 She then practiced in the areas of medical malpractice, environmental law, and public education law.
 She has previously taught legal writing at the University of St. Thomas School of Law and the University of Wisconsin Law School and is recognized nationally as an expert in law student learning.
 She has conducted extensive research in the areas of legal reading and its correlation to law school success; law students with learning disabilities; goal orientations and its relationship to law school success; and cognitive strategies to enhance law school performance.

-Assistant Professor Luz Herrera (Small Business Contracts Drafting; Civil Justice Seminar; Seminar on Community Economic Development) has worked at the U.S. Department of Housing and Urban Development on empowerment zones and at the Southwest Voter Registration Education Project, the Mexican American Legal Defense and Educational Fund, and the Los Angeles City Attorney's Office.
+Associate Professor Luz Herrera (Small Business Contracts Drafting; Civil Justice Seminar; Seminar on Community Economic Development) has worked at the U.S. Department of Housing and Urban Development on empowerment zones and at the Southwest Voter Registration Education Project, the Mexican American Legal Defense and Educational Fund, and the Los Angeles City Attorney's Office.
 Before coming to Thomas Jefferson, she opened her own practice serving the under-privileged community in Compton, California.
 She is director of TJSL's clinic that provides legal services to underprivileged communities in San Diego County, The Small Business Law Center.

 Assistant Professor of Lawyering Jeff Slattery (Legal Writing I & II; IP Licensing Drafting) has scholarly interests in the area of rhetoric theory and practice.
 He has practiced intellectual property law and taught substantive courses in law and business to artists, musicians, authors, and filmmakers, including engagements with California Lawyers for the Arts and the University of Southern California.